ObengKojo23/Northwind-Business-Analysis-Project/README.md

 ![](./images/explore2.1.png)

 - ### Outcome:
-  The diagram helped to revealed key relationships among table.
+  The diagram helped to reveal the key relationships among table.
 For example; `orders` linked to `customers`, `order details` is tied to `orders` and `products`).
 This gave a big-picture view of the data structure and query approach.

 ### 2.2.2 Exploring Foreign Key Constraints Using SQL Queries:
 - ### Process: